 However, with some simple and effective protection techniques, it is possible to start the growing season earlier and extend the harvest period by a few weeks.

-Agrotextiles are white, veil-like, textiles used primarily to protect crops against insects and bird attacks while also allowing the sunlight to reach the plants for photosynthesis.
+Agrotextiles are white, veil-like textiles used primarily to protect crops against insects and bird attacks while allowing sunlight to reach the plants for photosynthesis.

 Some agrotextiles are insulating and help maintain a temperature of about 5 °C (41°F) more than the ambient air.
 For example, at an outside temperature of -4 °C (25°F), plants covered by an agrotextile are not affected by frost.

 In the northeastern United States and southeastern Canada, the use of agrotextiles makes it possible to seed or plant certain vegetables by the end of March or the beginning of April.
 It also can extend the growing season until December in some areas.

 By covering a plot of ground with an agrotextile, it is possible to sow or plant leafy vegetables, such as lettuce, kale, or spinach, as the winter ends.
 Since the ground is often not completely thawed at this time of the year, this technique gives better results if you grow your edibles in a tub or a gardening table, with a new substrate, installed in a sunny place.